Why Is My Magnolia Tree Leaves Turning Yellow?

 Stress after transplanting

 Newly planted magnolias very often suffer from yellowing of the leaves.
-This is due to the fact that the growing conditions change when the tree is placed in its new location.
+This is because the growing conditions change when the tree is placed in its new location.
 As a result, it gets stressed, turns yellow, and can even die.

 Stress can be caused by damage to the root system during transplanting.
 Also, the change in sun exposure causes discoloration of the leaves, as I mentioned above.